Hornbill-Docs/servicemanager-config/servicemanager-config/administration/assessment-levels.md

-# Assessment levels
+# Levels for priority, impact, urgency, and risk
-Assessment levels help define the importance of a request.
-There are four types of assessment that can be allocated levels: priority, impact, urgency, and risk.
-Users can apply assessment levels to a request using the **Assessment** action when viewing a request record.
+Assessments help users define the importance of a request using the **Assessment** action when viewing a request record.

+In Assessments, administrators can configure assessments of type Impact, Urgency, Priority, and Risk.
+These assessments contain impact levels, urgency levels, priority levels, and risk levels, respectively.

 ![Assessment types](_books/servicemanager-config/administration/images/assessment-types.png)